Post Doctoral Researcher

 Maddy Wilson in the news:

-Jordyn Neal (2022- ).
-Filtration performance and anatomy of megamouth filters.
+Jordyn Neal (2022-Active).
+Thesis: Filtration performance and anatomy of megamouth filters.

 Jordyn is investigating the filter morphology and performance of megamouth sharks.
 She will be using various imaging techniques (SEM, Histology) and modeling to figure out how these denticulated filters work to retain prey.
 Jordyn is using museum preserved specimens by working closely with the Natural History Museum of Los Angeles, SCRIPPS Institution of Oceanography SIO collection, Cal Academy of Sciences, and various museums in Japan.